Eben60/ShareAdd.jl/docs/src/index.md

 # ShareAdd.jl

-This Julia package is intended for interactive use, and it's aim is to help you in reducing clutter in your main shared environment, and thus avoid package incompatibility problems.
+This Julia package helps to reduce clutter in your main shared environment (and thus avoid package incompatibility problems) by making it easy to use multiple shared or temporary environments.
 It exports two macros: [`@usingany`](@ref) and [`@usingtmp`](@ref), envisioned for two different workflows.
 The package also provides several [utility functions](@ref "Some other functions and usage cases") for managing shared environments.

 ## `@usingany` macro

 This macro makes package(s) available, if they are not already, and loads them with `using` keyword.

-- If a package is available in an environment in LOAD_PATH, that's OK.
+- If a package is available in an environment in `LOAD_PATH`, that's OK.
-- If a package is available in a [shared environment](https://pkgdocs.julialang.org/v1/environments/#Shared-environments), this environment will be pushed into LOAD_PATH.
+- If a package is available in a [shared environment](https://pkgdocs.julialang.org/v1/environments/#Shared-environments), this environment will be pushed into `LOAD_PATH`.
 - Otherwise if it can be installed, you will be prompted to select an environment to install the package(s).
 - If the package is not listed in any registry, an error will be thrown.